ctlearn-project/ctlearn/README.md

 After every specified number of training epochs, the model is evaluated on the entire training set and validation set.

 **Model**
-A multiply-layered model is used to handle data from an array of telescopes.
-A CNN block processes each telescope image.
-For telescopes that didn't trigger, the output from the corresponding CNN is dropped out.
-The output from each telescope network is then combined into a single vector or stack of feature maps.
-The combined features are then processed by a network head.
+Several higher-level model types are provided to train networks for single-telescope classification (single_tel_model) and array (multiple image) classification (variable_input_model, cnn_rnn_model)

-Available CNN Blocks: AlexNet, MobileNet, ResNet
+Available CNN Blocks: AlexNet, MobileNet, ResNet, DenseNet

-Available Network Heads: AlexNet, MobileNet, ResNet
+Available Network Heads: AlexNet, MobileNet, ResNet, DenseNet

 **Training**
-To normalize the effects of non-triggering telescopes, each batch's learning rate is scaled by the inverse of its proportion of triggering telescopes.
-Model hyperparameters that can be specified are the base learning rate and the batch norm decay parameter.
+Training hyperparameters including the learning rate and optimizer can be set in the configuration file.

 **Logging**
 Tensorflow checkpoints and summaries are saved to the specified directory, as is a copy of the configuration file.